 What’s with the Amazon store?

 It takes a lot of time to look for, read and review all the books here.
 Currently the only income for the DRB is via Amazon referrals, Google ads and other sponsors.
 You can help keep the DRB going by either using the built-in Amazon aStore or by following the links in the reviews.
+There is no longer an Amazon store, since the links are too tedious to keep up-to-date.

 Why do you have three Amazon stores?